underscoreio/essential-slick/src/pages/basics.md

 If you do not have `sbt` installed, there are instructions on the [scala-sbt][link-sbt] about how to do this.
 </div>

 To use Slick, create a regular Scala project and reference the Slick dependencies.
-This can be accomplished using SBT by creating a file `build.sbt` with the contents below:

 <div class="callout callout-info">
   **git project**